Car Insurance for Delivery Drivers: Personal vs Commercial Coverage

 Food Delivery (DoorDash, Uber Eats, Grubhub)

 Platforms like DoorDash, Uber Eats, and Grubhub require drivers to maintain personal auto insurance that meets state minimums.
 During active deliveries, these platforms provide up to $1 million in third-party liability coverage for bodily injury and property damage.
 However, this coverage only kicks in while you're en route with an order — it does not cover the time you're logged into the app waiting for requests.
+Uber Eats does provide limited liability coverage ($50K/$100K bodily injury, $25K property damage) during the waiting phase, but DoorDash and Grubhub offer little to nothing during that window.
 This gap leaves food delivery drivers in a financial gray zone that too many overlook.
 Learn more about food delivery coverage gaps before your next shift.

 Grocery Delivery (Instacart)

 Instacart requires proof of valid personal auto insurance during the sign-up process and may re-verify at any time.
-Importantly, Instacart does not provide auto insurance to its drivers.
-The platform does offer Shopping Injury Protection — a limited benefit covering on-the-job injuries — and a third-party liability policy during active batches, but this does not cover damage to your own vehicle.
-As an independent contractor, you are solely responsible for ensuring your car is properly protected.
+During active batches, Instacart provides up to $1 million in third-party liability coverage for bodily injury and property damage, as well as up to $1 million in Shopper Injury Protection for medical and disability benefits.
+However, Instacart does not cover damage to your own vehicle under any circumstances.
+As an independent contractor, you are solely responsible for ensuring your car is properly protected outside of active batches.

 Package Delivery (Amazon Flex)

 Amazon Flex provides a Commercial Auto Insurance Policy during active delivery blocks that includes $1 million in auto liability coverage, uninsured/underinsured motorist protection, and contingent comprehensive and collision coverage.
-However, you must maintain your own personal auto insurance at all times.
-Crucially, Amazon's coverage only applies when you are actively delivering — packages in hand, on a scheduled block.
+However, this contingent coverage does not cover damage to your own vehicle directly — that remains your responsibility.
+You must also maintain your own personal auto insurance at all times.
+Amazon's coverage only applies when you are actively delivering — packages in hand, on a scheduled block.
 Outside of that window, you're on your own.
 Review Amazon Flex insurance requirements carefully before your first block.

 Courier & Independent Delivery Services